 I believe what we are doing here is a safe response to the corona-virus.
 We clean the pews between Masses.
 There is no kneeling, only sitting.
 There are no missalettes or bulletins or music issues in the pews.
 No holy water in the fonts.
 We try to keep as many doors inside open into the nave of the church.
 As much fresh air as possible.
 No real mixing with other parishioners before or after Mass although it saddens me to eliminate this aspect of communal life and worship.
-If you are looking for a rather safe place to visit that will help with your spiritual needs, then attending Sunday mass is such an event.
-This remains so even though the Archbishop of Philadelphia has continued his dispensation from attending Sunday mass.
+If you are looking for a rather safe place to visit that will help with your spiritual needs, then attending Sunday Mass is such an event.
+This remains so even though the Archbishop of Philadelphia has continued his dispensation from attending Sunday Mass.

 On that note.
-While the dispensation to attend Sunday Mass has been put in place., the archbishop has not ever said or indicated that there is no need to celebrate the Lord's day.
+While the dispensation to attend Sunday Mass has been put in place., the Archbishop has not ever said or indicated that there is no need to celebrate the Lord's day.
 That is no man-made rule.
-That commandment comes from the Lord above: Remember: keep holy the Lord's day.
+That commandment comes from the Lord above: Remember: Keep holy the Lord's day.
 In your homes, on the Lord's day, there is to be some prayer, some reflecting, some reading of God's word, some asking for help, some gathering of the members of the household.
 If you can gather for food sharing and meals, if you can gather to watch TV or play video games, you can gather for prayer and giving thanks to God for life and sustenance and his abundant grace.
 That responsibility has not been lifted.
 It would not be a good thing for us if it ever were lifted.

-Pray at home or come gather with others to pray and be nourished but give some of your Sunday time to Our Lord-in gratitude for the gifts of life.
+Pray at home or come gather with others to pray and be nourished but remember to give some of your Sunday time to Our Lord-in gratitude for the gifts of life.
+After all, it is his Day.
+And we fully expect to spend eternity with him in his kingdom.